 *This data was pulled from G2 in 2025.
 Some reviews may have been edited for clarity.

 Maintaining IT infrastructure requires balancing security, maintenance, and efficiency.
 NinjaOne simplifies this process by automating patch management, remote monitoring, and integrations, enabling IT teams to stay ahead of system updates and potential issues.
+It is reflected in its satisfaction score on G2, which stands at 99.

 One of the biggest advantages I found is how well it handles integrations.
 It connects easily with helpdesk tools, security platforms, and cloud services, making it easier to automate workflows without constantly switching between systems.
 I noticed that G2 users liked how API support allows IT teams to sync NinjaOne with other platforms, ensuring everything stays updated in real time.
 This is especially useful for businesses that already have a structured IT ecosystem and don’t want to be locked into a single vendor’s tools.